smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 Like a disheartening number of things in the tech industry, there are no real standards around what **on-call** responsibilities look like.
 Each organization is free to set things up in whichever way suits their tastes, and the resulting practices can vary widely as a result.
 In order to ground this article in something concrete, I will describe an on-call arrangement that I have found to be typical for US companies whose business model is "have a website or phone app, and either put ads all over it or convince the users to enter their credit card information somewhere."
 The attitude of these companies is that the product must work at all times, otherwise it results in failure to show an ad or failure to collect a payment.
 Both of these negatively affect revenue.

 A popular taxonomy these days is the **SEV** system, which (again, no standards) might mean "**sev**erity," "**s**ite **ev**ent," "**s**ignificant **ev**ent" "**s**erious **ev**ent," or anything else you might care to make up that matches the pattern.
-SEVs are further divided into numbered classes depending on their importance to the business; a SEV1 means that the business is currently failing to be a business because it is unable to perform its core function and/or collect its revenue.
-The lesser SEV3 might represent degraded performance on some non-critical portion of the application. {{% margin-note %}}An example of a SEV3 might be that users can still change their profile pictures, but those changes are not showing up promptly in the app due to some kind of processing delay.
+SEVs are further divided into numbered classes depending on their importance to the business; a SEV 1 means that the business is currently failing to be a business because it is unable to perform its core function and/or collect its revenue.
+The lesser SEV 3 might represent degraded performance on some non-critical portion of the application. {{% margin-note %}}An example of a SEV 3 might be that users can still change their profile pictures, but those changes are not showing up promptly in the app due to some kind of processing delay.
 This will _probably_ not impact the quarterly financial statement in the slightest.{{% /margin-note %}}

 Below the SEV system, there is a bubbling churn of things that are subtly broken, or are well on the way to someday being broken, but are fine for the time being.
 A good example of this would be a disk that is 95% full.
 In its current state, nothing is actually wrong.
 But once it finally becomes 100% full and cannot accept any more data, something else in the system is going to react poorly and this can likely cascade into some kind of SEV.
 Most systems in most places have monitoring in place for this kind of thing, and it is common for an on-call engineer to receive pages due to things like high disk usage that need to be investigated specifically to avoid a SEV in the future.
 Practically all pages of this nature are generated and sent through automated means---no sane human is going to click through system after system looking for ones with uncharacteristically high disk usage.

 The on-call engineer is a person selected out of a **rotation** of all the members of a given team.
-Their **shift** is usually one week of 24-hour support, or 168 solid hours.{{% margin-note side %}}&plusmn;1 depending on how daylight saving time shakes out.{{% /margin-note %}} This engineer does not need to stay awake for seven straight days; the idea is that they're supposed to work normal hours and go about their outside lives as usual, but be able to begin handling an issue quickly after receiving a page.
+Their **shift** is usually one week of 24-hour support, or 168 solid hours.{{% margin-note side %}}&plusmn;1 hour depending on how daylight saving time shakes out.{{% /margin-note %}} This engineer does not need to stay awake for seven straight days; the idea is that they're supposed to work normal hours and go about their outside lives as usual, but be able to begin handling an issue quickly after receiving a page.
 The "quickly" part is formally defined as **time to acknowledge**, and durations from 10 to 30 minutes seem fairly typical.

 If a page is not acknowledged by the on-call engineer, usually there is a system of **escalation** that begins.
 The implementation of this can vary greatly from one team to the next: